- From the film Being John Malkovich

 D: Stanley Kubrick (1971) 137m

 In the near-future, Droogies' led by Malcolm McDowell (Alex) roam the streets beating people up and raping women.
 Alex is apprehended and cops some nasty aversion therapy which leads to complications.
 Graphic violence is set to classical music and Gene Kelly's 'Singin' In the Rain'.
-Based on the dystopian Anthony Burgess novel, the film takes a dim view of contemporary British society.
+Based on the Anthony Burgess novel, the film takes a dim view of contemporary British society.

 Shop Amazon